AshleyKG/myrepo/Project1.md

 they are much more variable and often times lower than the number of verified, confirmed cases.
 Additionally, the proportion variable that I created does not have a correlation between between any of the other variables.
+This indicates that the rate at which the counties can vaccinate their populations may not differ based on their overall case level and size.

 I investigated this last detail further bycreating a barplot to visualize the mean proportion of vaccinated population for each case level group.
-The “high” case level had an average proportion of 30%, the “medium” level had a mean proportion of around 35%, and the “low” case level had an average proportion of around 25%.
-This comes as a surprise to me, as I expected the high case level to have the greatest proportion, as they have the highest number of vaccines allocated to them.
+The “high” case level had an average proportion of around 30%, the “medium” level had a mean proportion of about 35%, and the “low” case level had an average proportion of around 27%.
+This comes as a surprise to me, as I expected the high case level group to have the greatest proportion, as they have the highest number of vaccines allocated to them.
 However, they have a much larger population to vaccinate, which would explain why they have a slightly lower proportion than those sorted into the low case level.
-This would also explain why a relationship isn’t demonstrated between the proportion variable and the other dataset variables.
-The size of elligible population and the number of doses allocated and administered do not have an impact on the overall proportion of vaccinated population.
+This would also explain why a correlation isn’t demonstrated between the proportion variable and the other dataset variables.
+The size of eligible population and the number of doses allocated and administered do not have an impact on the overall proportion of vaccinated population.